davybrion/companysite-dotnet/content/blog/2010-08-mvp-in-silverlightwpf-series-automated-tests.md

 Again, both test are short, very simple and focused.
 They don't have to worry about anything that isn't relevant to what we're actually trying to test.

-I only showed 4 tests for BindingModels here, but the sample of this series has 30 tests for 3 BindingModels and i encourage you to check them out.
+I only showed 4 tests for BindingModels here, but the sample of this series has 30 tests for 3 BindingModels and I encourage you to check them out.

 Obviously, you want to cover the logic in your Presenters with valuable and maintainable tests as well.
 Typical things that you need to test in the presenter are things like:
 <ul>